 For centuries the landscape of Raleigh has been dominated by one feature: what is now called Dorothea Dix Park.
 For 150 years the site was a part of the Hunter family plantation, worked by slaves, and a social and political landmark during the colonial and early republican periods.
 It is likely that American Indians inhabited this area for centuries prior to European settlement in the 18th century.
 From 1856 to 2012, “Dix Hill” as it was colloquially known to generations of North Carolinians, was the site of the state’s first and principal insane asylum from 1856 to 2012.
 Since 2017 the CHW has worked to recover the material history of this iconic site.
-Its discovery of admissions ledgers for the first 60 years of the operation of the hospital has led to the creation of the first comprehensive, searchable database for a nineteenth-century American insane asylum.
+Our discovery of admissions ledgers for the first 60 years of the operation of the hospital has led to the creation of the first comprehensive, searchable database for a nineteenth-century American insane asylum.

 We are drawn to this period in large measure because this is where the historical records lead us, in particular recently discovered (and publicly accessible) records in the N.C.
 State Archives, but also as stories emerge from other archival collections—as close as the UNC Southern Historical Collection and far away as the New York Historical Society.
 This period is also exceptionally well documented in digitized primary sources, including more than 3.6 million pages of pre-1923 North Carolina newspapers, Civil War service records, searchable census enumerations and death certificates.
 For the first time, we have the ability to recover the lives of some of the people who were thought insane for reasons that ranged from “religious excitement” to the birth or death of a child.